 What path is best for my young quest seeker?

 Choosing a path for your young Quest Seeker is not an easy task.
-Here at EDGE, we summoned our most dedicated knights and warriors, quizzed them about dragons and armor, ran them through the gauntlet and a few labyrinths, and then let them nap while we came up with these Class Tiers.
+Here at EDGE of Orion, we summoned our most dedicated knights and warriors, quizzed them about dragons and armor, ran them through the gauntlet and a few labyrinths, and then let them nap while we came up with these Class Tiers.
 These Class Tiers will help you figure out which EDGE classes will best suit your young Quest Seekers.

 Each tier has 10 skills and qualities and is based on social skills, classroom skills, and stagecraft.
 As we well know, ages are fairly subjective, particularly when facing minotaurs or furies, but we’ve included them as a baseline.